DeepFellow DOCS

 To minimize hardware compatibility issues, consider the following services:

 • ollama – Recommended for most users.
 Automatically adapts to your hardware configuration with minimal setup required.
+Support GGUF, Safetensors, adapters and can create quantized model from safetensor.

 • llamacpp – Supports models outside the ollama repository and the GGUF model format.
 May require extra configuration due to a higher chance of hardware compatibility issues.